DIY Crayon Dripped Candle Holder...

 I have gone crazy over these pots as they look expensive,

-are top quality, plus they are light so easy to move around.
+are top quality, plus they are light, so easy to move around.

 I also added existing decor pieces to the makeover